What is Colorectal Cancer? An Overview

 Adapted from: Shutterstock.

-The large intestine is part of the digestive tract and is responsible for absorbing water and nutrients from digested food.
+The large intestine is one of the organs that make up the digestive tract.
+It absorbs water and nutrients from digested food.
 The remaining solid waste matter, referred to as stool, contains undigested food and other metabolic waste from the body.
 The stool moves to the rectum before it passes out from the body via the anus, in a process known as defecation.

 Formation of Tumors in Large Intestine